"So then faith cometh by hearing, and hearing by the word of God." - Rom.10:17

 On 1 July, 2008, Rev. Hector Joseph Falconer (Pastor Dave) was called to be the fourth pastor of the Emmanuel Baptist Church.

 He and his wife Nadine previously served at MacField Baptist Church in Westmoreland.
+The Induction Service for Rev. and Mrs. Falconer was held on Sunday March 8, 2009.

 Rev. H. Joseph Falconer continued the Lord’s work here at EBC for three and a half years, where he enhanced and strengthened the various ministries, the Foundation & Baptismal classes, as well as our church fellowship.